figsoda/xtrt/README.md

 # xtrt

-Tiny script to extract archives according to their extension
+Tiny script to extract archives by their extensions

 ## Usage